canonical/snapd/README.md

     sudo systemctl stop ubuntu-snappy.snapd.service ubuntu-snappy.snapd.socket
     sudo /lib/systemd/systemd-activate -l /run/snapd.socket ./snapd

 This will stop the installed snapd and activate the new one.
-Once it'sprinted out something like `Listening on /run/snapd.socket as 3.` you should then
+Once it's printed out something like `Listening on /run/snapd.socket as 3.` you should then

     sudo chmod 0666 /run/snapd.socket